-Describe the reason(s) for demolition, the method of demolition and the property of the proper as the proposed future use of the materials from the demolished structure.
+Describe the reason(s) for demolition, the method of demolition and as the proposed future use of the materials from the demolished structure.
 (Explain below)

 Structure will be demolished to build a two (2) story duplex.
 The building will be demolished using mechanically large hydraulic equipment: elevated work platform, cranes, excavators or bulldozers.
 The materials will be properly disposed to a landfill.